MS

 Part 2 - The Call

 The bar was packed for the Hungarian Grand Prix.
 Ayrton Senna was on Pole, but local favourite Ricardo Patrese had qualified second and there was an air of expectation that he might win.
-Patrese was a Venetian and Venice, despite being in Italy, was only a few hours away on the train.
-It was rare that Ricardo would visit Bavaria without nipping in for a pint of Schumacher's best Weissbier and would occasionally come and buy a round for all the regulars if he had had a particularly fine race.
+Patrese was a Venetian, from just across the border in Italy, but often nipped in for a pint of Schumacher's best Weissbier.
 As he served a stein of lager to a customer, however, Schumacher couldn't help but notice the green cars that the Irishman had mentioned to him - there was one driver called De Chezimiss or something and another called Gastrot, he wondered which was the one (if either) who was going to shortly be incarcerated at Her Majesty's Pleasure.
 I mean, the man was a drunk wasn't he?
 Probably didn't know anything at all about the internal goings on at this Formula 1 team.
 But at the back of his mind, Schumacher did rather hope that he wasn't and the invitation to race in Belgium would be forthcoming, though there was no sign of it yet, and there was only 2 weeks.

 The race was uneventful.
 After the podium celebrations the TV was turned off.
 "Never drive for a British team, never!" muttered somebody at the bar, "look at what they did to Ricardo.
 Team orders, it's a travesty.
 Would never happen with Ferrari, never!" - Michael pondered this comment as he drove along the Autobahn.
 He'd been practising and was now getting almost 100km/h out of his trusty trabant, having discovered that a few litres of Heineken in the fuel mix added at least 100bhp.
 Always a dreamer Schumacher decided he'd better get the weekend of 23rd-25th August off, just in case.
 It was hard: Saturday 24th was the start of the Augustfest, a practice run for the more famous Oktoberfest, when Germans from all over the area flocked to the bar to sing songs and drink beer and staff had to be found, but the owner of the bar, Helga, liked young Michael and agreed to let him "live his dream" should the opportunity come.
 She knew she was safe, after all the call was never going to come.